SocksTheWolf/AntiScamBotSite/privacy.md

 ---

-Overally, while external access is protected, this is not guarenteed and the bot owners assume no liability for the unintentional or malicious breach of any data.
+Overally, while external access is protected, this is not guaranteed and the bot owners assume no liability for the unintentional or malicious breach of any data.
 In the event of unauthorized data access, users in [the control server](/discord) will be alerted.

 ## Where is the data stored?